panovek/refinerycms-videojs/readme.md

   * Generate example posters on edit video page
   * Allows setup html render size and extra styles
   * Video has creator user
+  * Allows you manage and set tags to video

 ## Requirements
 Refinery CMS version 2.0.1 or above